rism-digital/muscat-guidelines/default/en/institution_368.md

 ### Type of institution (368; ISDIAH 5.1.5)

-This field records other attributes of person or corporate body or type of institution.
+The field **Type of institution** records other attributes of the institution.

 #### Type of institution (368 $a)

-This field identifies the type of institution with archival holdings.
+This field identifies the type of institution.

 Select from the following types:

 - Archive
 - Bookseller
+- Congress
 - Copyist
-- Congress
 - Documentation center
 - Institution
 - Library
 - Museum
-- Research institute
+- Other
 - Papermaker
 - Performer
 - Printer
 - Publisher
-- Other
+- Research institute

 #### Type of jurisdiction (368 $b)